 Home visiting is rooted in the belief that early, nurturing relationships are the foundation for life-long, healthy development.
-Interactions between home visitors and families are relationship-based, designed to promote positive parent-child relationships and healthy attachment, strength-based, family centered, culturally sensitive and reflective.
-Home visits help families forge a strong bond with their child despite challenges such as single parenthood, low income, and depression that put children at risk for adverse childhood experiences (ACEs), including abuse and neglect.
-Healthy Families America® (HFA), the Home visiting model implemented, is evidence-based and has demonstrated effectiveness in meeting criteria the Maternal Infant Early Childhood Home Visiting (MIECHV) program in all eight domains examined by the Home Visiting Evidence of Effectiveness (HomVee) review.
-Healthy Families Marin is the local implementation of Healthy Families America.
+Interactions between home visitors and families are relationship-based, designed to promote positive parent-child relationships and healthy attachment, strength-based, family centered and culturally sensitive models.
+Home visits help families build a strong bond with their child despite challenges such as single parenthood, low income, and depression that put children at risk for adverse childhood experiences (ACEs), including abuse and neglect.
+Healthy Families America™ (HFA), the Home visiting model implemented, is evidence-based and has demonstrated effectiveness in meeting criteria the Maternal Infant Early Childhood Home Visiting (MIECHV) program in all eight domains examined by the Home Visiting Evidence of Effectiveness (HomVee) review.
+Healthy Families Marin is the local implementation of Healthy Families America™.

-Families are enrolled prenatally or within three months of birth.
+Referred families residing in Marin are enrolled prenatally or before three months of birth.
 Once enrolled, services are offered to families until the child’s fifth birthday.
 Participation in the program by the family is voluntary.

 Once enrolled, parents are offered one home visit per week for the first six months after the child’s birth.
 During COVID-19, visits are via Zoom.
 After the initial months, visit frequency is based on families’ needs and progress over time.
 Typically, home visits last one hour.

 - home visiting services; and

-- routine screening for child development and maternal depression.
+- routine screening for child development and maternal well-being.

-HFM staff are trained to assure a knowledgeable and well-informed workforce with a focus on continual professional development.
+HFM staff are trained and knowledgeable about prenatal support, child development, maternal and child healthcare and community resources.
 Core training includes trauma-informed practice, key parent-child attachment principles and how to support parents in implementing these, as well as reflective strategies that support parents in feeling competent and empowered to make positive changes in their lives.

 How to Refer

 To make a referral, use the “View the Referral Form” link on this page.
 This link provides a HIPAA compliant communication to Healthy Families Marin.
 Parents are welcome to self-refer.
-Referrals will be reviewed and follow up will be made with the family.
-Please let the families know you are making a referral to Marin Family Connections.
+Referrals will be reviewed, and we will reach out to the family.
+Please let the families know you are making this referral to Marin Family Marin.
 Services will be offered based on the needs of the family and availability of staff.
 Please contact us at (415) 473-6008 with any questions.

 What makes Fevita a great home visitor is her love for children and their families.
-She grew up in the Central Valley and is the first in her family to graduate from college, graduating with a degree in child development.
+She is bilingual (Spanish) and grew up in the Central Valley and is the first in her family to graduate from college, graduating with a degree in child development.
 Fevita’s passion for working with children started early.
 Starting in high school and then after her graduation from college, she tutored grammar school children, worked with children with special needs, and facilitated parent groups.
-Fevita is passionate about supporting parents in providing their child with the best opportunity to meet their fullest potential
+Fevita is passionate about supporting parents in providing their child with the best opportunity to meet their fullest potential.